Shirkanesi/CheatSheets/mailserver.md

 `$ sudo usermod -aG mailusers <username>` (Important: do not forget the `a` in `-aG`.
 The a makes sure you do not remove all other groups!)

 ## Re-enabling SSH for a user
 `$ sudo deluser <username> mailusers`  (Note: this will neither delete the user nor the group.
-It only deltes the membership of the user)
+It only deletes the membership of the user)

-# Daily house-ceeping
+# Daily house-keeping
 ## Add a new user
 ```
 sudo useradd john -m